VIDA-NYU/data-polygamy/README.md

 #### Spatial Structures

-The current implementation of Data Polygamy has support for five spatial resolutions: *GPS*, *neighborhood*, *zipcode*, *grid*, and *city*.
+The current implementation of Data Polygamy has support to five spatial resolutions: *GPS*, *neighborhood*, *zipcode*, *grid*, and *city*.
 The grid resolution has only been used for testing, and not in our final experiments.
 Note that the framework assumes that all the data fed to the pre-processing step corresponds to a single city; therefore, if you are handling data from more than one city, you probably need to provide a suitable resolution conversion under the [``resolution``](data-polygamy/src/main/java/edu/nyu/vida/data_polygamy/resolution/) directory.

-To use the neighborhood and zipcode resolutions, two files must be provided for each:

-* A **polygons** file, containing all the polygons that represent the different regions of the resolution (e.g.: neighborhoods or zipcodes) with their corresponding ids.
+To use the neighborhood and zipcode resolutions, two files must be provided for each: a **polygons** file, and a **graph** file.
+The former contains all the polygons that represent the different regions of the resolution (e.g.: neighborhoods or zipcodes) with their corresponding ids.
 A polygon, in this case, is represented by a set of GPS points, where the last point is the same as the first one.
 The format is the following:

     <region-id>              # first region
     <number-of-polygons>